John Beard (news anchor)

 John Beard (born 1948) is an American retired television news anchor and actor.
-He is best known for his work as a news anchor in major media markets, including Los Angeles and Buffalo, with notable tenures at KNBC and KTTV.
+He is best known for his work as a news anchor in major media markets, including Los Angeles and Buffalo, with tenures at KNBC and KTTV.
 Over the course of his career, Beard became recognized for his journalistic integrity and resistance to sensationalism in local news.
 In addition to his broadcasting career, he has made recurring appearances as a fictionalized version of himself in several television series, including Arrested Development.

 Early life and career

 Beard was born in St. Pauls, North Carolina.
 He served as a Navy corpsman with the United States Marine Corps and graduated from East Carolina University.
 After college, he worked for television stations WITN-TV in Washington, North Carolina (1972–1976), WXII-TV in Winston-Salem (1976–1977), and WIVB-TV in Buffalo, New York (1977–1981).

 KNBC-TV (1981–1993)

 From 1981 to 1993, Beard was a news anchor at KNBC in Los Angeles.
 His co-anchors included Tritia Toyota, Kristie Wilde, Kelly Lange, and Linda Alvarez.
 He also anchored NBC News Digest segments broadcast during primetime in the Pacific Time Zone.

 Beard left KNBC in November 1993, citing concerns over editorial direction, including an emphasis on celebrity news and what he described as misleading teases, particularly regarding pop singer Michael Jackson.
 He was replaced on the 4 p.m.
 Channel 4 News broadcast by former KABC-TV anchor Chuck Henry.

-Beard was on set during a widely reported incident on August 20, 1987, when a man entered the KNBC studio with a toy gun and demanded that a manifesto be read on air.
+Beard was on set during a widely reported incident on August 19, 1987, when a man entered the KNBC studio with a toy gun and demanded that a manifesto be read on air.